jeffbowman/ansible-dev-provision/README.md

 * This is still a work in progress.
 I have tried to move specifics out of the scripts and into the Vagrant file

+My recommendation is to checkout your project source code into a project directory, then begin with the instructions below from that point.
+The reason for this is to keep your source code outside the box and on the host in case something goes wrong with the virtual machine or you delete it you don't also lose your project code.

+So, imagine you checkout your code in the following directory:

+`/home/me/Projects/my-cool-project/project-source`

+I start the install steps below in:

+`/home/me/Projects/my-cool-project`

+Then mount `/home/me/Projects/my-cool-project` as `/home/vagrant/git`
+in my Vagrantfile so that I have access to the project source code in my `$HOME` directory.
+Normally, on Linux this is where you should be working as you have complete permission (by file ownership as well as by mode) rather than in other directories outside of this where you (by default) might only have read permission.
+This is an optional step, the `/home/me/Projects/my-cool-project` (in this case) is automatically mounted as `/vagrant` within the box.

 ### Prerequisites

 Install required software: